mckeeh3/akka-typed-java-cluster-sharding/README.md

   }
 ~~~

 The `notifyHttpServer` method sends a `BroadcastEntityAction` message.
-When a `broadcastEntityAction` message is received it is handled in the `onBroadcastEntityAction` method shown below.
+When a `broadcastEntityAction` message is received by an `HttpServerActor` it is handled in the `onBroadcastEntityAction` method shown below.

 ~~~java
   private Behavior<HttpServer.Statistics> onBroadcastEntityAction(BroadcastEntityAction broadcastEntityAction) {